jamesnavinhill/website/docs/branch-sync.md

 ### ✅ Dependabot Friendly

+### ✅ Intentional Promotion

+- `preview` changes are promoted to `main` through a normal PR
+- Auto-merge can be enabled so merges happen after checks pass
+- Avoids infinite automation loops by only pushing `preview` on `main` updates and only opening a PR on `preview` updates

 - When Dependabot PRs are merged to main, preview updates automatically
 - Preview environment gets dependency updates immediately
 - Testing new dependencies in preview before promoting